Locations:

 What is ECMO?

-ECMO (extracorporeal membrane oxygenation) is a type of artificial life support that can help a person whose lungs and heart aren’t functioning correctly.
-ECMO continuously pumps blood out of your body and then sends it through devices that add oxygen and remove carbon dioxide.
+ECMO (extracorporeal membrane oxygenation) is a type of artificial life support.
+It can help you when your lungs and heart aren’t functioning correctly.
+An ECMO machine constantly pumps blood out of your body and then sends it through devices that add oxygen and remove carbon dioxide.
 It then pumps the blood back into your body.

 Advertisement